 Implementing cloud initiatives requires specialized skill sets and a fresh approach to achieve comprehensive transformation.
 Often, IT departments face skill gaps on the technical front, lacking experience with the specific tools employed by their chosen cloud provider.

-Moreover, many organizations lack the expertise needed to develop a cloud strategy that fully harnesses the potential of leading platforms such as AWS or Microsoft Azure, utilizing their native tools and services.
+Many organizations lack the expertise needed to develop a cloud strategy that fully harnesses the potential of leading platforms such as AWS or Microsoft Azure, utilizing their native tools and services.

 Access to Specialized Expertise

-Outsourcing IT infrastructure allows businesses to tap into the expertise of professionals who specialize in managing complex IT environments.
 As a CTO, I understand the importance of having a skilled team that can handle diverse technology domains, from network management and system administration to cybersecurity and cloud computing.
-By outsourcing, organizations can leverage the specialized knowledge and experience of professionals who stay up-to-date with the latest industry trends and best practices.
-This expertise brings immense value in optimizing infrastructure performance, ensuring scalability, and implementing robust security measures.

 "Gart finished migration according to schedule, made automation for infrastructure provisioning, and set up governance for new infrastructure.
 They continue to support us with Azure.
 They are professional and have a very good technical experience"